ZoltarML/BetterML/README.md

 ## Getting Started
  * To get started using BetterML, open your settings menu and scroll to the very bottom.
- * You should see *three* new categories in your settings menu: Sound Extras, Performance, and BetterML.
+ * You should see *four* new categories in your settings menu: Sound Extras, Performance, Accessibility, and BetterML.
  * To enable a modification simply click its toggle and enjoy!

 ![](https://gyazo.com/6dcd6b3d612b150bb8e1caf901ea7461.gif)